New York v. Strauss-Kahn: Dismissal of case

 Consequently, prosecutors stated they could no longer believe Diallo beyond a reasonable doubt, and could not expect any jury to do so either.
 Diallo's attorney, Kenneth Thompson, publicly attacked DA Vance, claiming that Vance's office had been abusive to their client, had leaked false information, and sought to undermine Diallo's credibility; he requested a stay in the case which was later denied.

-On 23 August 2011, all charges against Strauss-Kahn were dismissed as requested by the prosecution.
-He returned to Paris on 3 September 2011.
-On 9 September 2011, the accuser's attorney filed a civil suit against Strauss-Kahn in New York City, followed weeks later by a motion for dismissal by Strauss-Kahn.
+On August 23, 2011, all charges against Strauss-Kahn were dismissed as requested by the prosecution.
+He returned to Paris on September 3, 2011.
+On September 9, 2011, the accuser's attorney filed a civil suit against Strauss-Kahn in New York City, followed weeks later by a motion for dismissal by Strauss-Kahn.

-On 18 September 2011, Strauss-Kahn was interviewed on French TV.
+On September 18, 2011, Strauss-Kahn was interviewed on French TV.
 He conceded that his encounter with Diallo in New York had been an error and a moral failure, but denied it was a criminal act.
 He accused Diallo of lying about the encounter.

 Conspiracy hypothesis

-In an interview with Libération on 28 April 2011, Strauss-Kahn stated he was "worried his political opponent, Nicolas Sarkozy, would try to frame him with a fake rape".
+In an interview with Libération on April 28, 2011, Strauss-Kahn stated he was "worried his political opponent, Nicolas Sarkozy, would try to frame him with a fake rape".
 Paris politician and advocate of gender equality Michèle Sabban said she was convinced there was an international plot to frame him.
 A few days after his arrest, a poll showed that 57% of the French public believed he was the "victim of a smear campaign".

-On 15 May, Strauss-Kahn's political opponent Henri de Raincourt, a minister for overseas co-operation in the ruling UMP party, stated, "one cannot exclude thinking about a setup."
+On May 15, 2011, Strauss-Kahn's political opponent Henri de Raincourt, a minister for overseas co-operation in the ruling UMP party, stated, "one cannot exclude thinking about a setup."
 Russian Prime Minister Vladimir Putin expressed his personal doubts about the allegations.

-On 27 November 2011, investigative journalist Edward Jay Epstein presented a minute-by-minute documentation of events, published in The New York Review of Books, which involved the alleged assault, making a number of new allegations.
+On November 27, 2011, investigative journalist Edward Jay Epstein presented a minute-by-minute documentation of events, published in The New York Review of Books, which involved the alleged assault, making a number of new allegations.
 An analysis of hotel door key and phone records tracing links to Strauss-Kahn's potential political rivals appeared to suggest the possibility that he had been set up.
 However the hotel where the alleged assault took place firmly rebuffed Epstein's suggestions of a conspiracy theory, denying a number of assertions in the report.
 The New York Review of Books subsequently corrected one of its allegations, reporting that a "dance of celebration" between two Sofitel employees lasted 13 seconds, not the 3 minutes originally reported, an issue that had been raised by Amy Davidson in her The New Yorker examination of Epstein's piece.
 Epstein later wrote that Strauss-Kahn now accepts that his enemies might not have set up his encounter with Diallo, but believes they did play a role, through intercepted phone calls, in making sure that the hotel maid went to the police, turning a private tryst into a public scandal.